 - Warranty: Indoor is from 5-10 years; Outdoor is from 3-10 years

-Waterson Heavy Duty ADA Door Closers
+Waterson Heavy Duty ADA Door Hinges

-Waterson spring loaded gate closers combine the function of an overhead closer and a hinge into a single, sleek component—complete with optional hold-open and door-stop features.
+Waterson spring loaded ADA door hinges combine the function of an overhead closer and a hinge into a single, sleek component—complete with optional hold-open and door-stop features.
 Designed for commercial openings, gates, and glass doors, these hinges are easy to install and adjust to meet ADA and ICC A117.1 standards for opening force, while ensuring quiet and secure closure.
 Crafted from durable stainless steel, they are NFPA 80 compliant, UL 3-hour fire-rated, and built to perform reliably in both interior and all-weather exterior environments.
 See all our features.

 In addition to these performance advantages, Waterson offers flexible customization services.
 As a direct manufacturer, we can tailor hinge sizes, finishes, and especially hinge leaf designs to meet the specific structural needs of your doors.
 This makes our hinges an ideal solution for door manufacturers seeking custom options that integrate seamlessly with their existing frames.